Swiss Politics: The Art Of Compromise - UrduPoint

 That said, the Swiss president is the first among equals.
 The presidency rotates annually among the ministers.

-Switzerland has direct democracy, with voters able to trigger popular votes at the national, cantonal and local level.
+Switzerland has direct democracy, with citizens able to trigger popular votes at the national, cantonal and local level.

-They can challenge decisions taken by parliament in referendums, and propose new laws themselves in initiatives.
+They can challenge in referendums decisions taken by parliament, and propose new laws themselves in initiatives.

 A total of 100,000 valid signatures in 18 months are required to trigger a national initiative.
 A change of law requires a double majority of voters and cantons.